GameAnalytics/GA-SDK-UNREAL/GameAnalytics/README.md

 ---------
 <!--(CHANGELOG_TOP)-->
 **5.3.0**
-* updated plugin to UE5 5.1
+* updated plugin for unreal 5.1

 **5.2.0**
 * added support for unreal 5